 Winter weather can play havoc on our complexion – whatever your skin type.
-And, if like me you suffer from eczema flare ups then this time of the year can be even more problematic… making you want to hibernate until spring when you can emerge like a beautiful butterfly!
+If you suffer from eczema flare ups then this time of the year can be even more problematic… making you want to hibernate until spring when you can emerge like a beautiful butterfly!

-I have battled with problem skin during the winter months my whole life and over the years have developed a number of ways to help keep it looking healthy and nourished – whatever the weather.
+There are a number of ways to help keep your skin looking healthy and nourished – whatever the weather.
 So with some minor tweaks to your skincare regime and the right products you can keep your complexion healthy all season long.

 Ultimately when we are experiencing periods of stress it can be hard to focus on the lifestyle choices (such as healthy eating, exercise, reaching out to friends, getting out in the great outdoors) that will make us feel better.
 Focusing on managing the stress in your life and opting for positive coping mechanisms such as exercise, time spent outdoors and meditation or yoga will be reflected in your skin.
 Believe me, I know!